Organized crime in Italy: Italian criminal groups in other countries

-Italian organized crime groups, in particular the Sicilian mafia and the Camorra, have been involved in heroin trafficking for decades.
+Italian organized crime groups, in particular the Sicilian Mafia and the Camorra, have been involved in heroin trafficking for decades.
 Two major investigations that targeted their drug trafficking schemes in the 1970s and 80s are known as the French Connection and Pizza Connection Trial.
 These and other investigations have thoroughly documented their cooperation with other major drug trafficking organizations.
 Italian crime groups are also involved in illegal gambling, political corruption, extortion, kidnapping, frauds, counterfeiting, infiltration of legitimate businesses, murders, bombings, and weapons trafficking.
 Industry experts in Italy estimate that their worldwide criminal activity is worth more than US$100 billion annually.

 The Italian crime groups (especially the Sicilian Mafia) have also connections with Corsican gangs.
 These collaboration were mostly important during the French Connection era.
 During the 1990s, the links between the Corsican mafia and the Sicilian mafia facilitated the establishment of some Sicilian gangsters in the Lavezzi Islands.

-Those currently active in the United States are the Sicilian Mafia, Camorra or Campanian Mafia, 'Ndrangheta or Calabrian Mafia, and Sacra Corona Unita or "United Sacred Crown".
+Those currently active in the United States are the Sicilian Mafia, Camorra, 'Ndrangheta, and Sacra Corona Unita or "United Sacred Crown".
 The Federal Bureau of Investigation (FBI) refers to them as "Italian Organized Crime" (IOC).
 These Italian crime groups frequently collaborate with the Italian-American Mafia, which is itself an offshoot of the Sicilian Mafia.

-Outside of Italy, the United States, and Southern France, the Sicilian Mafia and the 'Ndrangheta have also established strongholds in Belgium, Canada (Rizzuto crime family, Musitano crime family, Papalia crime family, Luppino crime family, Cotroni crime family, Commisso 'ndrina, Siderno Group); Australia (Siderno Group, The Carlton Crew, Honoured Society, Barbaro 'ndrina); and Germany (see Duisburg massacre).
+Thanks to its dominance in global drug trade, the 'Ndrangheta became the first and only Italian criminal organization present on all continents in the world.
+It has a strong presence in countries such as the Netherlands, Belgium, Germany, Australia and Canada.

 In particular the 'Ndrangheta and the Camorra consider the UK an area of interest for laundering money, using financial companies and business activities, while having large investments in London.

-Outside Italy, the Camorra is particularly present in Spain, the Netherlands and France.
+Outside Italy, the Camorra is particularly present in Spain, having established a strong presence in the country since the 1980s.
+Among the most important clans operating in Spain are the Polverino clan, the Amato-Pagano clan and the Contini clan.
+However, Camorra clans are also active in other European countries with varying degrees of presence.
 Its presence in the countries is mostly related to drug trafficking and money laundering.

 The 'Ndrangheta has carved out turf and formed close ties with organized crime groups in Latin American countries such as Colombia, Brazil, and Argentina.
 The Camorra also maintains important drug import routes from South America since the 1980s.
-And the Sicilian mafia has a presence in Venezuela, with the Cuntrera-Caruana Mafia clan in particular having established a strong settlement.
+And the Sicilian Mafia had a presence in Venezuela, with the Cuntrera-Caruana Mafia clan in particular having established a strong settlement.